-- 2. Experience: Minimum experience for this position: - 1.
+- 1. Education: High School Diploma - 2.
+Experience: Minimum experience for this position: - 1.
 Radiation Protection which shall include: 2 years - 2.
 Nuclear Power Plant

-- 1 years
+- 1 years 3 months

-- 3 months
+- 3. On site

 - 3. Training: As specified in Section 6.

 The "Section 6" criteria cover initial and continuing training after an individual is employed as a technician but not pre-employment training.